sonifyed/Protein_Sound/README.md

 By rendering protein data as sound, it is hoped that human psychoacoustic intuition can find new knowledge from large data sets.

+This README is written in markdown and is best viewed on GitHub at https://github.com/sonifyed/Protein_Sound/blob/main/README.md

 ## Installing / Getting started
-To run the scripts you will require Perl (v5.16.3 was used).
+You will require [Perl](https://www.perl.org) to run scripts (v5.16.3 was used).

-To create sound from the output scripts you will need Sonic Pi (v3.1.0 or later)
+You will need [Sonic Pi](https://sonic-pi.net) (v3.1.0 or later) to synthesize sound.

-The algorithms are given as Perl scripts.
-They do not require installation.
-They should be run in the shell.
+The algorithms are Perl scripts - they do not require installation.
+They should be downloaded and run in the shell.

-For beginners - It is easiest to run these scripts while working in the same directory as them.
+## For beginners
+Download the scripts from the [repository](https://github.com/sonifyed/Protein_Sound/)

+Open the shell (called Terminal on Macbook, on Windows you may download and use [Moba X-Term](https://mobaxterm.mobatek.net) )

 Use cd (change directory) command to move to the same directory as the scripts.
 ```bash